-- NEW: Added experimental support for Android. - NEW: Jobs created through the API can now be assigned a user-defined title string, this will be displayed / returned when the jobs are listed. - NEW: Entity Framework internals allow better constructor injection of configuration parameters. - NEW: Entity Framework will now "eagerly" load the triples for entities returned by a LINQ query in a wider number of circumstances, including paged and sorted LINQ queries. - NEW: Added a utility class to the API for retrieving the namespace prefix declarations used by entity classes and formatting them for custom SPARQL queries or Turtle files. - NEW: Export job now has an additional optional parameter to specify the export format.
-Currently only NTriples and NO - are supported but this will be extended to support other export syntaxes in future releases.

-NEW: Added support to the BrightstarDB server for using ASP.NET membership and role providers to secure access to t - and its stores.
+- NEW: Entity Framework will now "eagerly" load the triples for entities returned by a LINQ query in a wider number of circumstances, including paged and sorted LINQ queries. - NEW: Added a utility class to the API for retrieving the namespace prefix declarations used by entity classes and formatting them for custom SPARQL queries or Turtle files. - NEW: Export job now has an additional optional parameter to specify the export format.
+Currently only NTriples and NO - NEW: Added support to the BrightstarDB server for using ASP.NET membership and role providers to secure access to t - and its stores.
 For more information please refer to the section Configuring Authentication.